afneville/docs/cs/ai/introduction.md

 generate human like responses (its behaviour), independent of the underlying thought process.
 Many academics additionally agree that the most pragmatic approach to AI is not simulating the human thought process directly.
-The commonly cited analogy is that _artificial flight_ was not achieved by imitating the flight of birds exactly (Russell & Norvig (2021)).
+The often cited analogy is that _artificial flight_ was not achieved by imitating the flight of birds exactly (Russell & Norvig 2021).
 Thus, artificial intelligence is widely agreed to be the study and creation of algorithms capable of _acting rationally_, or working to reach the best possible outcome.
 Sometimes this is called the _standard model_ for AI.